PaulZC/Qwiic_Iridium_9603N/LEARN.md

 The [Arduino folder](https://github.com/PaulZC/Qwiic_Iridium_9603N/tree/master/Arduino) contains the code for the ATtiny841.

 The Qwiic Iridium 9603N relies upon Spence Konde's [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) to provide support for the ATtiny841.
-**At the time of writing, you will also need to download ATTinyCore directly from GitHub as the version in the Arduino Board Manager does not yet include
-[one important fix](https://github.com/SpenceKonde/ATTinyCore/commit/0d17000a645234bb540b82086debf39ccb87f172) which the Qwiic Iridium 9603N needs.**
+You will need to use version 1.3.0 of the library (or later) as it includes [one important fix](https://github.com/SpenceKonde/ATTinyCore/commit/0d17000a645234bb540b82086debf39ccb87f172) which the Qwiic Iridium 9603N needs.

 When compiling the code:
 - Set Board to ATtiny441/841 (No bootloader)